Mustafa Barghouti: “We are heading towards a Palestinian Spring”

 From beginnings as a medical doctor, Mostafa Barghouti has been a prominent Palestinian reformer, human rights activist and politician for many years.
 Before entering politics, he founded, and still chairs, the Union of Palestinian Medical Relief Committees, which has grown to become one of the largest and most successful medical charities in the West Bank and Gaza.
 During the first intifada, he also set up a think tank to research health and development issues.

 A member of one of the largest West Bank families, in terms of numbers, and one known for its political activism, it was almost inevitable that Mustafa Barghouti would enter politics.
 One of his earliest forays into politics was when he attended the Madrid Peace Conference in 1991 as a member of the Palestinian delegation, though he quickly became disillusioned with the peace process launched with the Oslo Accords.
 Along with other Palestinian luminaries, he established the Palestinian National Initiative (al-Mubadara al-Wataniyya al-Filistiniyya) in 2002, which has sought to reform the Palestinian political landscape by providing a third viable alternative to the PLO and Hamas.
-Though he has been dismissed as a ‘no hoper' and the Mubadra did badly in the previous legislative elections, Barghouti himself became 's strongest rival for the presidency in 2005 and insists that his movement has matured and now enjoys a significant support base.
+Though he has been dismissed as a ‘no hoper’ and the Mubadra did badly in the previous legislative elections, Barghouti himself became Mahmoud Abbas‘s strongest rival for the presidency in 2005 and insists that his movement has matured and now enjoys a significant support base.

 Having followed him for some time and seen him perform in debates, I was looking forward to meeting the man.
 Our encounter took place in his spacious office in Ramallah, at the medical NGO he set up.
-When introducing myself, I mentioned that I lived in , to which he responded by informing me that he and other West Bankers are not allowed to visit the city.
-I expressed my bewilderment and disappointment that I, as a foreigner, had more here than .
-I asked him whether he, as a politician, had a permit to visit Jerusalem to which he said he didn't but that he defied what he considered to be illegal restrictions by taking back routes regularly into the Holy City – and occasionally getting detained for it.
+When introducing myself, I mentioned that I lived in Jerusalem, to which he responded by informing me that he and other West Bankers are not allowed to visit the city.
+I expressed my bewilderment and disappointment that I, as a foreigner, had more freedom of movement here than Palestinians.
+I asked him whether he, as a politician, had a permit to visit Jerusalem to which he said he didn’t but that he defied what he considered to be illegal restrictions by taking back routes regularly into the Holy City – and occasionally getting detained for it.

 During our interview, he talked about the peace process, the future of the two-state solution, Israeli policies, Palestinian divisions, and the coming dawn of a Palestinian Spring.